Canon 700D vs Sony RX10 IV

 The 700D writes its imaging data to SDXC cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the 700D and RX10 IV can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony RX10 IV Manual.